Choose a category below:

 None, you can only get information about yourself.

 Yes.
 The Secretary of State has a program for victims of domestic abuse.
-Contact the Elections Office or the Secretary of State’s Office for information.
-Others may obtain a court order to make their voter registration confidential.
+Contact the Elections Office or the Secretary of State’s Safe at Home program for information.

 Confidential voters’ information is not given to any individuals and does not appear on any list at vote centers.